Our Therapy Specialties

 About The Voz Institute

-If you’ve dealt with a speech or language disorder your entire life, you know how frustrating it can be.
+If you’ve dealt with speech or language challenges, sensory difficulties, motor delays, or feeding and sleep issues related to conditions like tongue tie, you know how frustrating it can be.

-Maybe you were diagnosed at a young age, and ongoing therapy is what’s kept it in check.
+Maybe you were diagnosed at a young age, and ongoing therapy has helped you manage your symptoms over time.

 Or maybe it’s not you at all, but your child.
-You’ve noticed they haven’t been progressing the way the doctors and the mommy blogs said they should, and you’re getting concerned.
+You’ve noticed they aren’t progressing the way you expected, and you’re starting to have concerns.

 Either way, at The Voz Institute, our team is here to help.

-Our team of licensed therapists collaborate closely with parents, caregivers, and educators to create individualized, play-based treatment plans that foster growth, confidence, and independence.
+Our team of licensed therapists collaborates closely with parents, caregivers, and educators to create individualized, play-based, and whole-child treatment plans that foster growth, confidence, and independence.

-If you or your child is dealing with a speech, language, swallowing, or movement disorder, we can help.
+If you or your child are experiencing speech, language, swallowing, myofunctional, feeding, sensory, or motor challenges, we’re here to help.

-At The Voz Institute, we offer speech-language therapy and occupational therapy services for adults and children of all ages.
+At The Voz Institute, we offer speech-language, feeding, myofunctional, occupational, and physical therapy services for adults and children of all ages.
 Find out more about the therapy services we offer, below.

 Is your child struggling to learn to read and write?
 Do they seem reluctant to talk or communicate?
 Do they have trouble creating certain sounds with their speech?
 If so, speech therapy for children can help.
 Through working with a pediatric speech therapist, your child will learn to manage their speech or language disorder, giving them the best chance at developing a strong, confident voice.